Othryades/mp3-Streaming-Playlist-Javascript/README.md

 ## Thanks

 Mp3 Streamer is just a mishmash of other people's hard work.
-Thank you so much to the people who have built the wonderful guts on which this project relies.
+Thank you so much to the people who have built wonderful features on which this project relies.

 ## Donations